samuelsmal/eeg-meditation/README.md

 # NeuroFeedback for Meditation with EEG-data
 ## Semester project spring semester 2020, EPFL, MIPLAB

 This is the online and crude analysis package.
+A glorified interface for the NeuroDecode package.

 **NOTE**: Due to legal issues I will not be sharing the sounds.
 I know that this is a huge problem.
 Either drop me an Email or use duckduckgo to search for music and/or sounds.